aruna524849/fingent_project/README.md

 This file will be accessible to the public and users can type its address in a web browser to run it.
 Later you can test  the resource using the curl command.

-To begin, open the /var/www/html/test.php file:
+To begin, open the /var/www/html/test.php file by running the below command :

 	sudo nano /var/www/html/test.php

-Next, Remember to enter the appropriate value for REDIS_PASSWORD you created before
+Next, Remember to enter the appropriate value for REDIS_PASSWORD you created before for the test.php file
 ```
 <?php